'Dope' Director On Geekdom, The N-Word And Confronting Racism With Comedy

 GROSS: So did that set you apart when you were growing up?

 FAMUYIWA: Yeah, I mean, that was definitely - it's who I am.
-I'm first generation American, and my parents were both from Nigeria.
-And so I always say that I'm literally an African American, you know what I mean?
-And so my last name is Famuyiwa, it's different.
-And so that was a part of my experience from people not being able to pronounce it to not sort of having sort of a shared, common history with a lot of the kids that I was growing up with because my parents were from Africa.
+I'm first-generation American.
+My parents were both from Nigeria.
+And so I always say that I'm literally an African-American, you know what I mean?
+And so my last name is Famuyiwa.
+It's different.
+And so that was a part of my experience, from people not being able to pronounce it to not sort of having sort of a shared, common history with a lot of the kids that I was growing up with because my parents were from Africa.

 GROSS: Your parents are from a majority black culture.
 And then come to America where black people are considered the minority.